likax98/airline-booking-Revera/README.md

 Design file is available in https://www.figma.com/file/oFdDYD6Ca1v3Iz6oxEoej0/Untitled?type=design&node-id=0%3A1&mode=design&t=knYsW49Xi9rnV5rg-1

 The resulting component should look relatively similar.
 We don't expect pixel perfect, the design is made by a developer.
+Take note of the comments, that describe that the calendar should appear with an animation when date pickers are pressed.

 ## Assignment Task